WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## New and Ongoing Projects

+### Conference Organiser - Software Engineering

+This project involves creating a web-based application to help conference organisers of RSEAA24, an international conference of Research Software Engineers that is held in September.
+For more details see [the GitHub repo for the Conference Organiser](https://github.com/rowlandm/conference_organiser).

 ### AIVE - Research Software Engineering
 The project would involve a series of stages to bring the software infrastructure to a level that will help with development in a complex research environment where currently only 2 people in the world know the software.
 For more details see the [AIVE project](students-aive).